Do you earn too much for a Roth IRA?

 Roth conversion: Things to be aware of

-With a direct Roth IRA contribution, you can access the money you put into the account, without fear of taxes or penalties, from day one, no matter how old you are or how long you have held the account.
-Of course, you wouldn't be able to take a qualified distribution of earnings until age 59½ and at least 5 years after your first Roth contribution—unless you qualified for a handful of exceptions.
-In contrast, the funds that end up in a Roth IRA through a conversion (whether the source was a traditional IRA or pre-tax 401(k) money) are considered to be "converted funds," as opposed to Roth contributions.
+There's also a 5-year waiting period for conversions (whether the source was a traditional IRA or pre-tax 401(k) money).
 In this case, if you are under the age of 59½, you'll need to wait 5 years before you can withdraw that money without incurring a 10% penalty.
 Note that this only applies to taxable money that was converted; it does not apply to any balances that were not taxable when converted.

-Another common misunderstanding involves undoing Roth conversions, also known as recharacterizations.
 Before the Tax Cuts and Jobs Act was enacted in December 2017, you could undo a Roth conversion.
 That option is no longer available.
-If you do undertake a Roth conversion, it's important to understand that you won't be able to reverse it.

 Next steps to consider

-See if your savings are on target in the Planning & Guidance Center.
+Are your 3 A's on track?
+Visit the Planning & Guidance Center.